Mehallis/DanielasDolls/README.md

   <section id="about">
     <h2>About Me</h2>
     <p>Hello!
-I'm [Your Name], a crochet enthusiast making whimsical dolls by hand.
-Each one is made with love and yarn.</p>
+I'm Daniela, a crochet enthusiast making whimsical dolls by hand.
+Each one is made with love and yarn made right here in Canada.</p>
   </section>

   <section id="gallery">